Scroll to content

 If your child requires an inhaler please ensure that they have it in school every day.

-Beech will be swimming in Autumn Term 2
+Beech went swimming in Autumn Term 2

-If it is your child's swimming day, could children please come in their PE kit and bring their Swimming Kit to change into. (no costumes under clothes).
+On a swimming day, could children please come in their PE kit and bring their Swimming Kit to change into. (no costumes under clothes).

 If you would like to know more about how to help your child at home, please use the links below to take you to helpful pages on our website:)